-The primary objective within our Manor College Legal Studies programs is to provide students with an education that will enable them to effectively assist lawyers in all phases of private and public law practice.
-To achieve this objective, each of our programs is designed to:
+The primary objective of the Paralegal Certificate within our Manor College Legal Studies programs is to provide students with an education that will enable them to effectively assist lawyers in all phases of private and public law practice.
+To achieve this objective, the Paralegal Certificate is designed to:

 - Develop critical thinking and analytical skills in each student;

 - Enable each student to become an effective communicator through training in research, writing, listening, and speaking skills;

 - Prepare each student to become a competent legal professional by providing theory, practical knowledge, and training; and

 - Provide a foundation in ethics and professional responsibility that will enable each student to recognize values and perform legal services in an ethical manner.